-Groundwater impacted by volatile organic compounds (VOCs) like trichloroethene (TCE) and vinyl chloride can release small amounts of vapor into the soil.
+Groundwater impacted by VOCs like trichloroethene (TCE) and vinyl chloride can release small amounts of vapor into the soil.
 These vapors rise toward the surface of the ground through gaps between soil particles.
 These VOCs are chemicals found in many common household products like stain removers, upholstered furniture, and cigarette smoke.

 Although VOCs are common and in the air of just about every indoor setting, ensuring that contamination doesn’t add to what may already be present is an important part of cleanup and keeping people safe.